frabcus/kill-the-moon/README.md

 Introduction
 ------------

-On 4th October 2014, the Doctor Who episode "Kill the Moon"featured a gimmick which may or may not have caused large numbers of people to turn their lights on or off at the same time.
+On 4th October 2014, the Doctor Who episode "Kill the Moon" featured a gimmick which may or may not have caused large numbers of people to turn their lights on or off at the same time.

-This repository contains code, data and notes for an initial pass at seeing if there was any effect.
+This repository contains code, data and notes for an initial pass at seeing if there was any such effect by looking at UK electricity demand.

 Graph and notes